songlinl/btp-mission-hybrid-rag/set-up/set-up-ai-core.md

 1. Navigate to your subaccount -> **Instances and Subscriptions** tab and filter the list with `SAP AI Core` to show the SAP AI Core service instance.

     Notice that the **Credentials key** has already been created by the booster.
-Click on it.
+Open it.

     ![](img/26.png)